Best Coworking Spaces in Singapore 2026: A Digital Nomad Guide

 What is a “hot desk” in a coworking space?

-A hot desk in a coworking space is a desk that can be used by anyone so long as someone isn’t already using it.
+A hot desk in a coworking space is a desk that can be used by anyone, so long as someone isn’t already using it.
 Because hot desks don’t belong to any one person, they provide flexibility for workers to work in different places each day.
 Hot desks are often in a common area with other hot desks.

 Conclusion

-In this article, we’ve now given you dozens of ideas of places and opportunities for digital nomads to successfully work remotely while living in Singapore.
 If you found this article helpful, be sure to check out our expat guide on moving to Singapore and our list of the best Singapore expat forums.

 Comments